Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, has funding for four one-year advanced radiology fellowship positions each year.

 - Image-guided procedures.
 Usually combined with interventional ultrasound experience, this area offers additional experience in as many other types of procedural skills training as desired, such as laser vein ablation; CT-guided biopsies and interventions in the deep neck, chest, abdomen and pelvis; and spine interventions, including vertebroplasty and angiography.

 - Musculoskeletal.
-All facets of musculoskeletal imaging and intervention, including dedicated time spent with our neuroradiologists learning spine imaging and interventions.
+All facets of musculoskeletal imaging and intervention, including dedicated time spent with our neuroradiologists learning spine imaging and interventions as well as time spent at Phoenix Children's Hospital in musculoskeletal imaging.

-- PET/CT.
+- PET/CT and nuclear medicine.
 Teaches how to interpret, set up and administer a successful PET/CT laboratory, including understanding billing and coding issues.
+Depending on individual interests, training may include PET/MRI and traditional nuclear medicine studies.

 Based on these potential areas of rotation, a variety of fellowship tracks can be created.
-These are examples of fellowship tracks that have been developed:
+These are examples of fellowship tracks that trainees have chosen:

 - Musculoskeletal imaging.
-Major in musculoskeletal with 0-2 elective minors.
+Major in musculoskeletal with zero to two elective minors.

 - Body MRI.
-Major in body MRI with 0-2 elective minors.
+Major in body MRI with zero to two elective minors.

 - Ultrasound.
-Major in ultrasound with 0-2 elective minors.
+Major in ultrasound with zero to two elective minors.

 - Abdominal imaging.
 Major in body MRI with minors in body CT, gastroenterology and ultrasound.

 - Breast imaging.
-Major in breast imaging with 0-2 elective minors.
+Major in breast imaging with zero to two elective minors.

 - Women's imaging.
 Major in breast imaging with minors in body MRI and ultrasound.

 - Oncologic imaging.
-Major in PET/CT with 0-2 elective minors.
+Major in PET/CT and body MRI with zero to two elective minors.

 - Procedural imaging.
-Majors in ultrasound and image-guided procedures with 0-2 elective minors.
+Major in ultrasound and image-guided procedures with zero to two elective minors.

 - Cardiothoracic imaging.
-Major in cardiothoracic imaging with 0-2 minors.
+Major in cardiothoracic imaging with zero to two minors.

-During the application and interview process, candidates are asked to broadly outline how they would optimally structure their fellowship.
+During the application and interview process, you are asked to broadly outline how you would optimally structure your fellowship.
 Applicants are selected on the basis of their major interest(s), but it is important for the selection committee to understand if the applicant is interested in minor concentrations.
-The exact mix of fellows varies every year based on the applicants' interests.
+The exact mix of fellows varies every year based on the their interests.

 Advanced Radiology Fellowships in Arizona